siddinenisrinandan-cloud/chem-agent-lab/SWARM_DESIGN.md

 ---

-## 🧪 Application in Chem Agent Lab
+## Application in Chem Agent Lab

 In this project:

-* **Task Analyzer** breaks user input into logical steps
+* **Task Analyzer** breaks user input into logical steps.
-* **HITL layer** ensures controlled execution
+* **HITL layer** ensures controlled execution.
-* **Swarm Orchestrator** manages coordination
+* **Swarm Orchestrator** manages coordination.
-* **Agents** perform specialized operations
+* **Agents** perform specialized operations.

-This allows the system to simulate not just chemical reactions, but also the **learning process around them**.
+This setup allows the system to simulate not only chemical reactions but also the **learning process around them**.

 ---

-## 🚀 Benefits of This Design
+## Benefits of This Design

-* **Modularity** – Each agent can be improved independently
+* **Modularity** – Each agent can be improved separately.
-* **Scalability** – New agents can be added easily
+* **Scalability** – New agents can be added easily.
-* **Clarity** – Clear separation of responsibilities
+* **Clarity** – There is a clear separation of responsibilities.
-* **Extensibility** – Supports future features like voice, visualization, and assessments
+* **Extensibility** – It supports future features like voice, visualization, and assessments.
-* **Alignment with MoFA** – Demonstrates real-world orchestration principles
+* **Alignment with MoFA** – It shows real-world orchestration principles.

 ---

-## 📌 Conclusion
+## Conclusion

-The transition from a single-agent system to a swarm-based orchestrated architecture is a key design decision in this project.
+We decided to move from a single-agent system to a swarm-based architecture.
+This is a design choice for our project.

-It enables the system to move beyond simple execution and evolve into a **coordinated, intelligent, and extensible multi-agent platform**.
+It helps the system do more than just execute tasks.
+It becomes a *coordinated, intelligent and extensible multi-agent platform**.

-This design not only improves the current system but also lays the foundation for future expansion into more advanced AI-driven educational environments.
+This design improves our system.
+It also lays the groundwork, for growth into more advanced AI-driven educational environments.